martihomssoler/goburin/design-notes.md

 // defined as "name : type = value"
 // where ":" is the type definition, and "=" is the value assignment. counter : int = 0
-name : String = "Goblin"
+name : string = "Goblin"
 average : float = 3.14
 // if the type is omitted then the compiler infers it based on the value counter := 0               // an int